 Form 8840.
-You must attach Form 8840, Closer Connection Exception Statement for Aliens (or a similar statement) to your income tax return if you have a closer connection to a foreign country or countries.
+You must attach a fully completed Form 8840 to your income tax return if you have a closer connection to a foreign country or countries.

-If you do not have to file a return, send the form or statement to the Internal Revenue Service Center, Philadelphia, PA 19255, by the due date for filing your income tax return.
-The due date for filing is discussed later in Chapter 7.
+If you do not have to file a return, send the form to the Internal Revenue Service Center, Philadelphia, PA 19255, by the due date for filing your income tax return.
+The due date for filing is discussed later in chapter 7.

-If you do not timely file Form 8840 or a similar statement, you cannot claim a closer connection to a foreign country or countries.
+If you do not timely file Form 8840, you cannot claim a closer connection to a foreign country or countries.
 This does not apply if you can show by clear and convincing evidence that you took reasonable actions to become aware of the filing requirements and significant steps to comply with those requirements.